Algo-Foundry/stateless-sc/README.md

 Essentially, this is a stateless smart contract that only allows accounts to withdraw funds from it if a secret is supplied.
 This secret is usually given by the creator.
 The contract creator can also recover the funds from this contract after a certain period of time.

 ### Stateless contract
-Complete the code in `assets/htlc.py` so that this stateless smart contract checks the following,
+Complete the code in `assets/htlc.py` so that this stateless smart contract performs basic checks for all transactions and does either fund withdrawal check or fund recovery check.

 #### Basic checks
 1. `rekey to` and `close remainder to` addresses are not found in the transaction.